Prajwal-Pardhi/Color-Picker-Extension/README.md

 ## Features

-- **Color Picker Tool:** Use the color picker tool to select any color on a web page by clicking or hovering over it.
+- **Color Picker Tool:** Use the color picker tool to select any color on a web page by clicking over it.
-- **Color Information:** Get information about the selected color and its RGB values.
+- **Color Information:** Get the color code of the selected color.
-- **Export Colors:** Color code gets copied to your clipboard when clicked on any color
+- **Export Color:** Color code gets copied to your clipboard when clicked on any color.

 ## Installation